maxdemaio/hooligans-hangman-bot/README.md

 /usr/share/dict/words
 ```

-All words were turned into lowercase and pruned of words with non-alphabet characters.
-Then, I created a histogram of the [Scrabble](https://en.wikipedia.org/wiki/Scrabble) scores of each word in that subset of valid dictionary words.
+Then, I created a histogram of the [Scrabble](https://en.wikipedia.org/wiki/Scrabble) scores of each dictionary word.

 Once this histogram was created, I used integration to find the area under the curve.
 This is the cumulative probability distribution.
+This distribution levels out at the total count of all words in the dictionary.
 Using this, I was able to determine which bins are in the first, second, and third thirds of the distribution.
 These buckets correspond to easy, medium, and hard difficulties.

+## Usages

+- $hangman
+  - $hangman {difficulty}
+- $guess {guess}
+- $solve {solution}
+- $endgame

 - [rankings.ipynb](./rankings.ipynb)